- About us

 EULITA, the European Legal Interpreters and Translators Association, was founded in Antwerp, Belgium, on 26 November 2009.
 This international not-for-profit association (aisbl) was established under the Criminal Justice Programme of the Directorate-General Justice, Freedom, Security of the European Commission (project number JLS/2007/JPEN/249).
 You will find EULITA’s Mission statement on this website (About us / Mission statement).
 It describes in detail the objectives which EULITA pursues through its activities.

 EULITA especially aims to promote cooperation and best practices in working arrangements with the legal services and legal professions.
-The Directive on the Right to Interpretation and Translation in Criminal Proceedings (OJ L 280/1 – see LIT materials/EU documents) was formally adopted on 26 October 2010 and had to be transposed by EU Member States by 27 October 2013.
+The Directive on the Right to Interpretation and Translation in Criminal Proceedings (OJ L 280/1 – see LIT materials / Relevant documents) was formally adopted on 26 October 2010 and had to be transposed by EU Member States by 27 October 2013.
 In the course of four regional workshops, held with EU funding under the TRAFUT (Training for the Future) project, EULITA presented the views of legal interpreters and translators on the various articles of the Directive to judicial stakeholders from EU member states.
-(For details of the project please click on TRAFUT in the left-hand margin).
+(Details of the project can be found at TRAFUT in the left-hand margin).